hyller/SemVer/README.md

 Coverage:[![Coverage Status](https://coveralls.io/repos/github/hyller/SemVer/badge.svg?branch=master)](https://coveralls.io/github/hyller/SemVer?branch=master)

 ## Context
 These steps would be done to release a software normally
+1) Create a souce file which contain version string.
-1) Increase version number manually, for example, increase 0.1.0 to 0.2.0.
+2) Increase version number manually, for example, increase 0.1.0 to 0.2.0.
-2) Rebuild your software and get the target file manually, for example target.hex.
+3) Rebuild your software and get the target file manually, for example target.hex.
-3) Append the version number to the target file manually, for example target_0.2.0.hex.
+4) Append the version number to the target file manually, for example target_0.2.0.hex.

-**SemVer** aims to do the step 1 and step 3.
+**SemVer** aims to do the step 1, step 2 and step 3.

 ## What can SemVer Do